Kremenchuk Oil Refinery: Destruction

 On April 3, 2022, Dmytro Lunin, the acting governor of Poltava Oblast announced that the oil refinery has been "completely destroyed" after a Russian attack.
 In May, the Russians launched at the destroyed refinery four missiles.
 Yuriy Vitrenko, the CEO of Naftogaz, said at a June 21 press conference "All oil refining in Ukraine is now shut down due to massive repeated attacks" by the Russians.

+The refinery faced more attacks on 1 November 2023, though this time the fire was quickly extinguished.
+In statements to the Verkhovna Rada, the then Ukrainian Minister of Energy, Denys Shmyhal, said the refinery alone had been targeted by 69 missiles and 260 drones since the start of the invasion.
+Due to the attacks, there has also been significant environmental damage, including the release of pollutants, which could in the future affect migration and groundwater.
+The damaged electricity substation at the refinery was also stated to possibly have polychlorinated biphenyls, which, if burned, produce a highly toxic substance.